ivangfr/spring-integration-examples/README.md

 # spring-integration-examples

-The goal of this project is to learn [`String Integration`](https://docs.spring.io/spring-integration/reference/).
+The goal of this project is to learn [`Spring Integration`](https://docs.spring.io/spring-integration/reference/).
 For it, we will implement some [`Spring Boot`](https://docs.spring.io/spring-boot/index.html) applications and try to use the well-known [`Enterprise Integration Patterns`](https://www.enterpriseintegrationpatterns.com/patterns/messaging/toc.html).

 ## Proof-of-Concepts & Articles